reginaflores/AlgoSims2016/README.md

-**Creative Coding with OpenFrameworks: Alorithms and Simulations FALL 2016**
+**Creative Coding with OpenFrameworks: Algorithms and Simulations FALL 2016**

 **PGTE 5566 A, Th 7:00pm - 9:40pm**